aiplan4eu/unified-planning/docs/showcases/04-service-robot.md

 ## Operation Modes and Integration Aspects

-The OneShotPlanning operation mode is used for generating plans.
+The `OneShotPlanning`` operation mode is used for generating plans.
-As the plans should not contain unnecessary actions we set an OptimalityGuarantee to the problem to restrict the planner for creating optimal plans.
+As the plans should not contain unnecessary actions we set an `OptimalityGuarantee`` to the problem to require the planner to produce optimal plans.

 However, in addition to plan generation, the execution of the plans on the robot is crucial.
 For this, functionalities for dispatching and monitoring plans were implemented in the ESB and used on the Mobipick.
 The ESB converts the plans into dependencies graphs that are used for dispatching the actions and for checking their preconditions.
 If an error occurs, re-planning is triggered from the updated state of the robot and its environment.